-materials.sh is a community initiative to build the world's most comprehensive collection of software for materials science.
+materials.sh is an initiative to build the world’s most comprehensive collection of software for materials science.

 You can now install materials science software packages in materials.sh via the following command:

 conda install --channel matsci <package>

 --channel matsci indicates to use the matsci channel.

 If you believe you will be using the channel frequently, you can add it to the list of channels in your environment with the following command:

 conda config --add channels matsci

 The packages available are constantly updated.
 You can check out the currently available packages on the matsci channel on Anaconda Cloud, or simply look at the conda-skeletons folder in this repo.
 As of writing, the packages available are:

 This effort initially arose from the desire to make Python Materials Genomics and its associated dependencies a lot easier to install for users on all platforms.
 So these will always be available.
 Please note that not all packages are available for all OSes.